justinyeh1995/AR-Book-Cover/README.md

 ## Discussions

-The Virtual Button did not track the onButtonPressed well enough.
-As we can see in video link 2, it lost track of the gestures several times.
+The Virtual Button did not track the onButtonPressed well enough in the first two video.
+As we can see in video link 1 & 2, it lost track of the gestures several times.
+However, in video 3, a bright LED light was used so it makes the tracking better as we can see the improved responsiveness.

 ```csharp